 The Company has unrecognized tax benefits of \$Nil as of December 31, 2020 (2019 - \$Nil).
 Interest and penalties related to unrecognized tax benefits would be recognized in income tax expense.
 At December 31, 2020, interest and penalties accrued on unrecognized tax benefits were \$Nil (2019 - \$Nil).
-The following filed income tax returns are open for examination with the applicable tax authorities: tax years 2017 through 2019 with the IRS; 2016 through 2019 with Singapore; 2019 with Switzerland; and 2016 through 2019 with Australia.
+The following filed income tax returns are open for examination with the applicable tax authorities: tax years 2017 through 2019 with the IRS; 2016 through 2019 with Ireland; 2018 through 2019 with the U.K.; 2016 through 2019 with Singapore; 2019 with Switzerland; and 2016 through 2019 with Australia.
 The Company does not expect the resolution of these open years to have a significant impact on its consolidated statements of operations and financial condition.